-Moreover, the City will pay to the Developer or the Developer's designee costs for a portion of the Phase #1 Improvements from proceeds of the Bonds.
-The Developer will submit reimbursement requests on a monthly basis for costs actually incurred in developing and constructing the Phase #1 Improvements, and be reimbursed in accordance with the Development Agreement, the Indenture and the Reimbursement Agreement.
-See "THE PHASE #1 IMPROVEMENTS - General" and "THE DEVELOPMENT - Development Plan".
+Moreover, the City will pay to the Developer or the Developer's designee costs for a portion of the Phase #2 Major Improvements from proceeds of the Bonds.
+The Developer will submit reimbursement requests on a monthly basis for costs actually incurred in developing and constructing the Phase #2 Major Improvements, and be reimbursed in accordance with the Development Agreement and the Indenture.
+See "THE PHASE #2 MAJOR IMPROVEMENTS - General" and "THE DEVELOPMENT - Development Plan".
 There can be no assurances given as to the financial ability of the Developer to complete such improvements.